AWS Service Catalog connector

 A questionnaire in BMC Digital Workplace with a selection question that should retrieve the Route 53 Hosted IDs data set from the AWS Console, displays the Route 53 Hosted Names data set.
 When an end user selects any hosted name value from the list, the value of the hosted ID is displayed.

 TagOptions are imported from from a portfolio and a product.
 TagOptions are imported as questions.
-The TagOptions questions can have default values or few values to select.
+The TagOptions questions can have default values or a few values to select.

 The AWS Service Catalog connector provides the Launch Service Catalog Product action available from the Connector workflow element.
 This action launches a service in the AWS Service Catalog.